Tecolotlán: History

 The name of Tecolotlán derives from the words "tecolote" (owl) and "tlan" (town), meaning "town of owls".
 The current coat of arms, formally approved of by the municipal council on 27 April 1999 ordinary, designed by Ernesto Garcia de Alba Cruz, has a figure of an owl on it with outstretched wings representing the municipality.
 At the base of the shield is the name of the municipality and its founding date of 1524 when conquistador Francisco Cortes conquered the area of San Buenaventura.
-The area was placedu under the command of his trustees Pedro Gómez and Martín Monje.
+The area was placed under the command of his trustees Pedro Gómez and Martín Monje.

 The evangelization of the natives took place between 1525 and 1526.
 In 1825, Tecolotlán was composed of the people of Xuchitl and Ayotitlan and farms and ranches of San Juan Buenavista, Quila, Tenextitlán, Agua Caliente, Santa Maria, San Jose and Santa Rita.
 In 1599, the convent of San Agustin de Tecolotlán was founded.

 A decree of July 9, 1835 formally established the municipality of Tecolotlán.
 However at this time the place was barely more than a small village and 2,600 huts were recorded in 1843.
 On June 23, 1844, the town hall was renovated in Tecolotlán in compliance with the decree No. 5 of the State Congress passed on April 8 of the same year.
 On November 10, 1866, a battalion of 3 men faced a contingent of 1,500 men under Berthelin who died in battle.

 The town

 The town offers its residents the services of drinking water, sewerage, street lighting, markets, flea market, parking lots, cemeteries, roads, public toilets, social security, transit, parks and gardens, and sports centers.
 As of 2005, 89.6% of people have drinking water, 77.8% have proper sanitation and 97.5% have electricity.
 The town has a post office, telegraph, telephone, fax, radio and television.

 The La Purísima Sanctuary is dedicated to the Virgin of Tecolotlán.
 It was built between 1821 and 1869.

 The current Temple of La Santisima Trinidad dates from the 19th century and has a Three-foiled cusped arch with star and plant decorated pediment above.
 It was originally built as the Parish of San Agustin by the Franciscans in 1599, but when the church was rebuilt, it was dedicated to the Holy Trinity.

-The Tecolotlan Cultural Center building was constructed in the mid 19th century by Serapio Perez.
+The Tecolotlan Cultural Center building was constructed in the mid 19th century by Serapio Pérez.
 Architectural elements include arches with Corinthian style capitols that top the columns.
 The center hosts art exhibitions as well as exhibitions of fossils and other antiquities.

 Carnaval is celebrated here with musical bands on the main square of town.
 Men serenade women, confetti is thrown and dances are held.
 The festival lasts ten days and also includes cockfights, fireworks and the crowning of a Carnaval Queen.